-For a classical experience, visit the Teatro Peon Contreras which was built in the early 1900s.
+For a classical experience, visit the Teatro Peon Contreras (built in the early 1900s).
 It is a stunning neo-classical theater with a Carrara marble staircase, Italian frescoes, and works of art throughout.
 If you enjoy live music performances, the Yucatán Symphony Orchestra performs at this theater weekly.
 And, you may also see performances brought in from all over the world.

 10. Swim in a Cenote Along the Chicxulub Crater

 Did you know that the Yucatán Peninsula is actually the impact site of the asteroid that supposedly wiped out the dinosaurs millions of years ago?
 That’s right!
 Beneath the surface, the remains of this impact site – known as Chicxulub Crater – span a good chunk of the peninsula near Merida.

 Why does this matter?
 Well, the perimeter of this crater is actually home to hundreds of cenotes, which means that even if you’re in town to explore the city, you still have tons of opportunities to venture out and go for a swim in one of these unique, freshwater swimming holes.
 In ancient times, the Maya believed these swimming holes to be the entrance to the underworld, or the passage between this life and the afterlife.
 The entire peninsula is actually home to thousands of these centotes, which is incredibly unique to the region, so plan on visiting at least one while you’re in town!